-Worthy is a satire on certainty.
-It suggests, in so far as it suggests anything, the importance of moving with grave respect, conscious of doing harm as well as good, and knowing that no one really knows anything.
-That beauty and intelligence, but also courage and faith, are never earned or deserved.
-That we’re reliving the past as much as we’re living the present.
-And that self-justification is a great, sly dictator.
+But Worthy is deceptive, an enormous joke, a satire on certainty.
+It’s about the importance of moving through life with grave respect, conscious of doing harm as well as good however noble the cause or intention.
+It insists that no one really knows anything whatever they think, that even a beautiful story lies, and that good fortune but also courage and faith are never earned or deserved.

-I tell you this because without direction, how can you know what ideas are important?
-As quintessential mansplainer Con Manos, narrator of Worthy of This Great City, says:
+And all because maybe there are other ways to think.
+Can you or should you?
+Only without direction, without agreement, how can anyone know which ideas are important?
+As Con Manos, the narrator of Worthy of This Great City, says:

 “…even back then I realized most of philosophy is basically crap.
 Look at Kant and Hume; it’s just simplified shit wrapped up in dense layers of jargon.
 Validity is determined by timing and credentials, that’s all there is to it.
 Value’s all in the packaging, otherwise no one will notice except to mock.”

-And if at first you’re offended and contemptuous – well, I’m not going anywhere you think, politically or otherwise.
+And if at first you’re offended and contemptuous, well, keep reading, because I’m not going anywhere you think.

 ORIGINAL CONTENT COPYRIGHT 2016 ALL RIGHTS RESERVED